Kansas Supreme Court: Removing a justice

 Due to the checks and balances of the judicial branch with the legislative and executive branches, it is difficult to remove a Justice.
 Usually a Justice either dies, retires by choice, or retires after surpassing the state age limit of 75.
 A Justice may be removed by impeachment and conviction as specified in Article 3 of the Kansas Constitution.
 Justices can also be forced to retire upon certification to the governor after a hearing by the Supreme Court Nominating Commission that the Justice is so incapacitated as to be unable to perform the duties of the office.

 History

-Following the passage of the Kansas–Nebraska Act in 1854, President Franklin Pierce appointed Samuel Dexter LeCompte as the first chief justice of the Supreme Court of the Kansas Territory.